ghc/ghc/docs/users_guide/debugging.rst

     ``-drule-check=SPEC`` will check whether there are any applications which might be subject to a rule created by specialisation.

+.. ghc-flag:: -dinline-check=⟨str⟩
+    :shortdesc: Dump information about inlining decisions
+    :type: dynamic

+    This flag is useful for debugging why a definition is not inlined.

+    When a string is passed to this flag we report information about all functions whose name shares a prefix with the string.

+    For example, if you are inspecting the core of your program and you observe that ``foo`` is not being inlined.
+You can pass ``-dinline-check foo`` and you will see a report about why ``foo`` is not inlined.

 .. ghc-flag:: -ddump-vect
     :shortdesc: Dump vectoriser input and output
     :type: dynamic